Seattle Campus Resources

 Wi-Fi and IT Services

 The campus offers free Wi-Fi to all students.
-When on campus, use the network “NUWave” and log in using your myNortheastern credentials.
+When on campus, use the network “NUWave” or use “eduraom” and log in using your myNortheastern credentials.

 If you encounter any technical difficulties with campus IT equipment or Wi-Fi, please contact RegionalHelp@northeastern.edu for assistance.